 Incomplete grades are to be issued only in the case of absence from classes due to unexpected and unavoidable circumstances, such as illness, accident, or death in the immediate family, which have made it impossible for the student to complete all course requirements as scheduled.
 A grade of incomplete is not to be issued for unsatisfactory work or failure to submit work through negligence.
-Student must submit the appropriate form, available online from Registrar's Office.
+Students must petition for an Incomplete by submitting the appropriate form, available online from Registrar's Office.